 When you bring your car seat to the store and deposit it in the box in front, you get to scan a shiny new 20% off coupon into your Target Circle app.
+A new benefit of the April 2021 Target car seat trade-in event is that they now allow two trade-ins per account.
 You can use your coupon either in store or online and most major baby gear is eligible.

 Even better, the Trade-in is timed to coincide with the major Target baby gear sale!
 That 20% off coupon goes even further when you use it to buy a great car seat that’s already on sale.

 Want to save even more money?
 Open a Target Red Card to get an additional 5% off of everything you buy at Target.
 It’s free, and if you’re like most parents it’ll save you a ton of money.
 Another handy benefit for car seat buyers is that you’ll get an extra 30 days for returns – that’ll help you figure out if it’s the right car seat for your family’s needs.
 Find out more here.